ruibinch/is-hawker-centre-closed/README.md

 1. `yarn db:create`

 - Creates 4 tables in the specified region:
-  1. RESULTS
+  1. CLOSURES
   1. HC
   1. USERS
   1. FEEDBACK

 2. `yarn db:seed:dev`, `yarn db:seed:prod`

-- Populates the RESULTS and HC tables in the dev and prod environments with the latest values obtained from data.gov.sg API.
+- Populates the CLOSURES and HC tables in the dev and prod environments with the latest values obtained from data.gov.sg API.

 ### Deploying Lambda functions